Edmonton: The saints enjoyed a week of ministry with J. Jarvis on Dispensational Truth. These truths were very

 Arlington: On February 16-17, the assembly convened its second youth conference with the help of the Marysville saints.
 L. Parks and D. Shutt carefully, prayerfully, and diligently opened God’s Word to expound truths surrounding Bible characters – the choices they made and their consequences.
 Attentiveness and interest marked the approximately 250 young people who attended.

 Blue River: I. Frazier and E. McCullough finished four weeks here and were thankful for some blessing in salvation.
 The conversion of a 15-year-old girl gave much joy.

 Chihuahua: On March 20, five believers obeyed the Lord in baptism.
 Helped by various believers from other parts of the country, the assembly delivered thousands of texts during the Easter holidays.
-D. Harvey and G. Torrens have been preaching in a tent since March 29, with several new unsaved contacts attending.
+G. Torrens has been preaching with another brother in a tent since March 29, with several new unsaved contacts attending.

 Ciudad del Carmen: A very fruitful series of gospel meetings, which went on for 15 weeks, has now concluded.
 So far, 13 of the new converts have been baptized.
 Several other new believers are putting their lives in order, as they also wish to be identified with Christ in baptism and see an assembly established.
 Please pray for another effort about to start in another area of the city.
-Dan Harvey, Gilberto Torrens, Marcus Cain and two Mexican brethren have given appreciated help over the last few weeks in the preaching of the gospel and the teaching of these new Christians.
+Gilberto Torrens, Marcus Cain and two Mexican brethren have given appreciated help over the last few weeks in the preaching of the gospel and the teaching of these new Christians.
 “Lift up your eyes” and “come over…and help us.”